pypy/pypy.org/posts/2022/07/toy-optimizer.rst

         opt_bb = Block()

         for op in bb:
-            # basic idea: go over the list and do constant folding of add where
+            # basic idea: go over the list and do
-            # possible
+            # constant folding of add where possible
             if op.name == "add":
                 # >>> changed
                 arg0 = op.arg(0) # uses .find()
                 arg1 = op.arg(1) # uses .find()
                 # <<< end changes
-                if isinstance(arg0, Constant) and isinstance(arg1, Constant):
+                if isinstance(arg0, Constant) and \
+                        isinstance(arg1, Constant):
-                    # can constant-fold! that means we learned a new equality,
+                    # can constant-fold! that means we
+                    # learned a new equality, namely
-                    # namely that op is equal to a specific constant
+                    # that op is equal to a specific
-                    op.make_equal_to(Constant(arg0.value + arg1.value))
+                    # constant
+                    value = arg0.value + arg1.value
+                    op.make_equal_to(Constant(value))
-                    continue # don't need to have the optimization in the result
+                    # don't need to have the operation
+                    # in the optimized basic block
+                    continue
-            # otherwise the operation is put into the output list
+            # otherwise the operation is not
+            # constant-foldable and we put into the
+            # output list
             opt_bb.append(op)
         return opt_bb